sellquiz/sellquiz-standalone/README.md

 2. Get the source code of this repository:
 `git clone https://github.com/sellquiz/sellquiz-standalone.git`

-3. Change the directory:
+3. Change the cloned repository:
 `cd sellquiz-standalone`

-4. Install the dependencies:
+4. Install all dependencies:
 `npm install`

 5. Run an example that runs entirely offline: